pylypeiev/CSharpExtensionMethods/README.md

 <a name="dictionary"></a>

 ### Dictionary extension methods
-- [AddIfNotContainsKey](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Collections%20extensions/DictionaryExtensions.cs) Add an element with provided key to dictionary if this key is not exist yet
+- [AddIfNotContainsKey](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Collections%20extensions/DictionaryExtensions.cs) - Add an element with provided key to dictionary if this key is not exist yet
-- [AddOrUpdate](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Collections%20extensions/DictionaryExtensions.cs) Add an element with provided key to dictionary, if this key is exist - update value
+- [AddOrUpdate](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Collections%20extensions/DictionaryExtensions.cs) - Add an element with provided key to dictionary, if this key is exist - update value

 <a name="icollection"></a>

 ### ICollection extension methods
+- [IsNullOrEmpty](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Collections%20extensions/ICollectionExtensions.cs) - Check if collection is null or empty
+- [AddRange](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Collections%20extensions/ICollectionExtensions.cs) - Adds the elements of the specified Array to the end of the collection
+- [AddIfNotContains](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Collections%20extensions/ICollectionExtensions.cs) - Add an element to the end of the collection if this value is not exist yet
+- [RemoveRange](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Collections%20extensions/ICollectionExtensions.cs) - Removes a range of elements from collection

 <a name="ienumerable"></a>